wombleton/gitlaw-nz/acts/S/Securities Markets Act 1988.md

 ##### 43E Penalties for failing to comply with this Part

-*   (1) An individual who commits an offence against either of the following sections is liable on conviction on indictment to imprisonment for a term not exceeding 3 years or to a fine not exceeding $100,000, or to both:
+*   (1) An individual who commits an offence against either of the following sections is liable on conviction to imprisonment for a term not exceeding 3 years or to a fine not exceeding $100,000, or to both:

     *   (a) \[Repealed\]

     *   (b) [section 43I][351] (persons automatically banned from management).

-    (2) A person who commits an offence against any of the sections set out in subsection (3) is liable on conviction on indictment,---
+    (2) A person who commits an offence against any of the sections set out in subsection (3) is liable on conviction,---

     *   (a) in the case of an individual, to imprisonment for a term not exceeding 3 years or to a fine not exceeding $100,000, or to both: